overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 #### 2.4.
 WindowIcon.png

 A colored icon for the window task bar icon \ window header.
+If not defined, the [IconMouseOver](##22-iconmouseoverpng) will be taken.
+The difference between the two icons, is that this taskbar icon should be squared, while the other icons are rounded, to fit the OW deck.
 Similarly, file should be smaller than 30KB and sized 256X256 pixels with at least 72 PPI.

 ### 3. The "Files" folder